Code-Institute-Submissions/physics-code/README.md

 #### Design Strategy
 [Top](#contents)

 The overall strategy goals of the website design is to produce an easy flowing, uncluttered site but without being too minimal.
 Removing distractions from the student is advantageous for the context of their work while at the same time, large easy to navigate cards allow user input and interaction.
 This further drives the curiosity of the student who can associate images with hints towards the variables required in the calculator or the type of button that they're about to press.
 This helps scaffold the site and differentiate for all users.
 A beginner in Physics will see the car emblem for instance and recognize this as a kinetic object and is prompted by the word velocity.
 A more seasoned user will instantly see the scientific notation for metres per second and associate the site with SI Units even though they will be able to add imperial units in at least two of the calculator inputs.
 And professional educators will be able to use the site as a demonstration or homework assignment for their students or students will be able to model their own data from Google Maps or similar after completing their own calculations on the random scenarios.
 Each page is designed with the same format and layout as the previous page leaving no surprises or the feeling that the user is on the wrong page.
 Any external links are opened in a new browser tab and if the user is on the Calculator page they can access the help page without losing their data.

 The textbook feel of the site provides a sense of professionalism and trust for the student but without being overwhelming.
 A seemingly difficult task, such as calculation of the dilemma zone is made easy by splitting each variable in a logical order for input.
 The beginner will only require primary data which can be obtained easily on the site with default values already input into the calculator.
 A more seasoned Physics student will want to gather their own data and might further investigate reaction times, intersection sizes, phase times for traffic lights and so on, and can then calculate for secondary data.
 Those who are looking to manipulate the data further can adjust scenarios easily and the model allows for a simple single variable change over a large range to allow secondary and tertiary data to be obtained.

 #### Site Speed
 [Top](#contents)

 Physics Code is primarily for students around the world.
 It is anticipated that a large variance in internet speeds will be encountered and as such, images have been made as small in size as possible using [TinyPNG](https://tinypng.com/) as well as making pages less data intrusive.
 The site was tested using [Pingdom](https://tools.pingdom.com/) and was found to be responsive at a "B" level.
 Certain known issues such as Expires Headers have been considered.
 But for this particular project, will not be included.

-Users close to Stockholm (closest server appears to be Frnakfurt) have a very fast response time to enter the site at just 376 ms.
+Users close to Stockholm (closest server appears to be Frankfurt) have a very fast response time to enter the site at just 376 ms.

  [![Pingdom results Frankfurt](https://raw.githubusercontent.com/pauld0051/physics-code//master/assets/images/readme-images/pingdom-frankfurt.png "Pingdom Results - Franfurt")](https://pauld0051.github.io/physics-code/index.html)